Computational mechanics

 Competing modelling formalisms include:

 A. History-based models. \(k\)-th order Markov, variable-order Markov, suffix trees/contexts.
-These approximate state by a bounded window of the past.
+These approximate state with a bounded window of the past.

 B. Latent-state generative models.
 Hidden Markov models (HMMs), state-space models, dynamic Bayes nets; with control: POMDPs.
 These posit hidden variables that generate observations.